 Phase 1 of the writing process: Preparing your text

-After researching your keywords, we recommend drawing an outline of your article.
-How can you use your keywords in your headers?
+After researching your target keyword, we recommend drawing an outline of your article.
+How can you use your primary keyword in your headers?
 Which questions do you need to answer?

 Other than that, it's necessary to plan your content for SEO copywriting.
 As you know, it's not all about the keywords, but they are relevant in order to decide how you're going to approach your subject.
 User intent is essential for copywriters to know what they should write about.

 In short, if you want to get users that are looking for information, you need to address that in your article.
 If, on the other hand, you're interested in searches with buying user intent only, you'll have to offer all the details about your product, how does it stack against similar products from competitors, main features… and, of course, the price.

 As you see, planning is the best way to make sure you're aiming at the right target with your content.